In situ

 The natural sciences typically use in situ methods to study phenomena in their original context.
 In geology, field studies of soil composition and rock formations may provide direct insights into Earth's processes.
 Biologists observe organisms in their natural habitats to understand behaviors and ecological interactions that cannot be reproduced in a laboratory.
 In chemistry and experimental physics, in situ techniques make it possible to watch substances and reactions as they occur, capturing transient phenomena in real time.

-The scope of these methodologies extends into applied sciences and the humanities.
+The scope of in situ methods extends into applied sciences and the humanities.
 In aerospace engineering, in situ inspections and monitoring systems evaluate performance without interrupting operations.
 Environmental scientists use ecosystem monitoring in the field to gather reliable data with minimal disturbance.
 In medicine, especially oncology, carcinoma in situ describes early-stage cancers that remain localized at their site of origin.
 Space exploration relies on in situ methods to conduct direct observational studies and data collection on celestial bodies, avoiding the challenges of sample-return missions.
 In archaeology, in situ generally refers to artifacts and features found in undisturbed depositional settings, where recording spatial and stratigraphic relationships preserves information about past human activities.
 In art, in situ refers to works created or displayed in dialogue with their surroundings: site-specific projects, such as environmental sculptures or architectural installations, are conceived for particular locations.